LaMarcus Aldridge burns, the Rockets offense crashes and the Spurs take Game 3

 Asked after Game 2 if Aldridge, who didn’t seem to be moving as well as he had earlier in the season, was suffering from knee problems, Popovich offered sort of a cagey answer: “LaMarcus … he doesn’t have a knee injury, but he’s working through some things.”
 After Aldridge’s breakthrough performance in Game 3, Pop suggested that the power forward had, for one night at least, worked through them.

-“Well, this was his best game [of the series], obviously,” Popovich said of Aldridge in his post-game press conference.
+“Well, this was his best game [of the series], obviously,” Popovich said of Aldridge in his post-game news conference.
 “He felt good tonight.
 He was loose, as far as his physical nature, his legs and everything.
 He wasn’t too stiff, and it showed.
 He moved up and down the court well.
 He was able to push off on the block and he felt good shooting the ball, in addition to busting his butt on D and trying to hit the boards for us.
 He was a big help tonight.”

 He wasn’t the only one.
 Gasol chipped in 12 points, nine boards, four assists and two blocks in 31 minutes in his second straight start in the middle.
 Backup swingman Jonathon Simmons made an impact with his energy off the dribble, on the glass (six rebounds, three offensive) and with a very timely 3-pointer that beat the third-quarter buzzer to help stem a Houston surge and send San Antonio into the fourth quarter with a six-point lead: